RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/warehouse_management.png" alt="Warehouse Management" width="600"/>

+In this page it is possible to see a list of every type of items stored.
+It is possibile to add a new Item with the button down-right, search an Item by code with the search bar down-left or get back to the home with the Back button.

 ### New Item

 <img src="gui_images/new_item.png" alt="New Item" width="600"/>

+In this page is possible to add a new item.

 ### View and Edit Item By Code

 <img src="gui_images/view_item_by_code.png" alt="View and Edit Item By Code" width="600"/>

+In this page is possible to view all the article of a type of item.
+It is even possible to eliminate or edit the position of the article in the warehouse clicking on the pencil button.

 #### Inserting Item

 <img src="gui_images/insert_item.png" alt="Inserting Item" width="600"/>

+In this page is possible to insert a new article in the warehouse.
+With the Autocomplete button an algoritm finds a way to insert every item in a free spot.

 #### View and Edit Item